 The Environmental Education Officer carries a mobile phone and first aid kit on her person at all times.
-She will also carry snake handling apparatus in relevant seasons and activities.
+She will also carry snake handling apparatus during relevant seasons and activities.

 We strongly advise the school supervisor team to bring a mobile phone as part of their communication plan.
 Please advise the Environmental Education Officer of the mobile number at the time of booking and check this on the day of the excursion.

 The emergency evacuation plan will be explained upon arrival at the Centre and applicable safety instructions will be delivered to all teachers, staff and students.